 Cabbage, red is a Green-Green food.
-Green-Green foods are safe to eat as a regular part of a diet.
+Green-Green foods are very safe to eat as a regular part of a diet.

 Guideline related quotes related to Non-Starchy and Green-Green throughout Geoff Bond's publications.

 Eat at least 2 3/4 lbs of mixed salad and vegetables per day, consisting of "Green-Green” and “Green” foods.
 Of these, at least 3/4 lb should be mixed salad.
 Also include at least 5 cups of “Green-Green” leafy vegetables or 2 1/2 cups of other vegetables per week. ~Paleo in a Nutshell p.102

 Specific references to Cabbage, red throughout Geoff Bond's publications.

 Being a World War II baby, I spent the first fifteen years of my life on food rations.
 It is said that we are the "lucky" generation: Many unhealthy foods like sugar, bacon, pork, beef, milk, butter, fat, cakes, and even bread were strictly rationed.
 Meanwhile, we could eat as much as we liked of cabbage, onions, and turnips! ~Paleo in a Nutshell p.9

 With regard to plant food, it is always best to eat it as soon as possible after harvesting and to eat it raw.
 That is why we put the emphasis on the consumption of salads and for them to be as fresh as possible.
 Be imaginative—many vegetables can form part of a mixed salad, including chopped broccoli, cauliflower, cabbage, zucchini, and leeks. ~Paleo in a Nutshell p.91